How our venues are reducing their carbon footprint

 • We carried out energy audits in all our Belgian venues and put the recommendations into action.
 This resulted in Flanders Expo saving 100,000 cubic meters of gas in one year alone.

-Our key achievements since 2018 across our venues
+Our key achievements since 2019 across our venues

-of the electricity is from renewable sources
+of the electricity used at our venues comes from renewable sources

 More sustainable travel and accommodation

 When it comes to accommodation and transport, we’re developing a green mobility infrastructure and helping our attendees choose sustainable transport.
-Here are a few ways we’re making a difference.
+Since 2019, we’ve observed -20% of attendees’ travel emissions.

 EV charging stations and bicycle parking